decentraland/old-documentation/_posts/general/2020-11-14-hardware-acceleration.md

-Since Decentraland runs in the browser, you might need to configure your browser and/or machine to be able to access all of your machine's potential to run Decentraland as smoothly as possible.
+Since Decentraland runs in a web browser, you might need to configure your browser and/or operating system to have access to all of your machine's potential to run Decentraland as smoothly as possible.

 [image]

 If you see this warning, it means that you are using a sub-optimal set up for rendering 3d graphics.
-Your experience playing Decentraland might be laggy and unresponsive because of this.
+Your experience when playing Decentraland might be laggy and unresponsive because of this.

 > Note: Some lower end machines, or machines that are not designed for gaming, may not have a _dedicated_ graphics card at all.
 If that's your case, then ignore this warning.
 You might still be able to improve how you experience Decentraland by opening the Settings panel and lowering the graphics quality.